 Figure 3.
 Active mitochondria imaging and analysis.
 Images captured with a 4x objective and RFP imaging channel following incubation periods of (A) 0 hours; (B) 48 hours with 2500 nM camptothecin; and (C) Active mitochondrial cell percentages per image.

 PS is a phospholipid that resides on the cytoplasmic surface of healthy cell membranes, and translocates to the outer membrane in the early stages of apoptosis.
-The reversible binding probe, Polarity Sensitive Indicator of Viability and Apoptosis (pSIVA), binds to externally exposed PS to create an intense green signal, and releases when PS internalizes.
-The GFP imaging channel was used to detect the pSIVA fluorescent signal as it increased upon camptothecin incubation with cells (Figures 4A-B).
+The reversible binding probe, polarity sensitive indicator of viability and apoptosis (pSIVA), binds to externally exposed PS to create an intense green signal, and releases when PS internalizes.
+The GFP imaging channel was used to detect the pSIVA fluorescent signal as it increased upon camptothecin incubation with cells (Figures 4A and 4B).
 Apoptotic cell secondary cellular analysis (Table 3) placed object masks around cytoplasmic pSIVA probe GFP signal allowing object mean criteria (Table 4) to identify apoptotic cells over time.
 This was again normalized to total cell counts (Figure 4C).
-This figure demonstrates that phosphatidylserine exposure is induced by camptothecin in a time and dose dependent manner.
+This figure demonstrates that phosphatidylserine exposure is induced by camptothecin in a time and dose‑dependent manner.

 Figure 4.
 Apoptosis imaging and analysis.
 Images captured with a 4x objective and GFP imaging channel following incubation periods of (A) 0 hours; (B) 48 hours with 2500 nM camptothecin; and (C) apoptotic cell percentages per image.